 "Uh huh.
 I need to get going."

 "Later then."
-Tanielle's bright green eyes searched his as she raised her right palm.
+Tanielle's bright green eyes searched his.
+She raised her right palm.
 Her image vanished as he turned the projection off.

 Checking his appearance in a mirror, Torbin's rounded facial features were softly shadowed by the diffuse lighting.
 He donned a slate gray outfit made from a single piece of stretchable cotton, then pulled on a sleeveless jacket that adhered snugly to the underlying suit.
-Embedded with micro-bots and covered in sensors, the jacket could adjust it's temperature, emit a variety of mild, pleasant odors, pulsate at various frequencies for a massaging effect, and would loosen or tighten based on readings from the sensors.
+Embedded with microbots, covered in sensors, the jacket could adjust its temperature, emit a variety of mild, pleasant odors, pulsate at various frequencies for a massaging effect, even loosen or tighten based on readings from the sensors.

 The sprawling city of Shore, located in the southern regions of the Chiyan continent-state, had originally been constructed along river banks at an intersection of two major waterways.
-It rapidly outgrew its design and now encompassed much of the surrounding countryside.
+It rapidly outgrew its design, now encompassing much of the surrounding countryside.
 With nearly one million residents it was one of the larger cities of the world.

-Torbin ordered a ride to his place of work by using a quick series of finger motions.
-Shortly a small, single-seat shuttle pod whisked up beside him.
+Torbin ordered a ride using a quick series of finger motions.
+Shortly a single-seat shuttle pod whisked up beside him.
 As a post-graduate student working on a project backed by the Chiyan coalition, he was granted free access to the city's transportation system.
-He entered the vehicle and verbally gave it his destination.
+He entered the vehicle, verbal commands logging in his destination.
 The vehicle accelerated using powerful bursts of compressed air that also cushioned it off the ground.
-It wove nimbly in-between buildings, among other vehicles, and around citizens, occasionally rising a few centimeters to pass over the tops of low-lying obstacles.
+It wove nimbly in-between buildings, among other vehicles, around citizens, occasionally rising a few centimeters to pass over the tops of low-lying obstacles.

 A man dressed in rags ran along the debris-strewn ground.
-Bright orange spheres the size of marbles pelted the ground near his feet, and small clouds of dust popped up wherever the balls of energy hit.
-The man could hear the snapping sounds of static electricity.
-He jumped over pieces of torn sheet metal and broken concrete as he dodged back and forth to avoid the blasts that whizzed past.
+Bright orange spheres the size of marbles pelted the ground near his feet.
+Small dirt clouds popped up wherever the balls of energy hit, and the man could hear the snapping sounds of static electricity.
+He jumped over pieces of torn sheet metal or broken concrete as he zigzagged to avoid the blasts.

-Diving through an open chain-link gate which locked behind him, he landed face down in rubble, wincing as his right knee smacked against a sharp rock jutting from the pile.
-An egg-shaped tracker bot hovered briefly just outside the fence, a soft whir coming from the small propellers encircling its lower body.
-It sped off, apparently satisfied its quarry was safely confined.
-The bot, controlled by a minimal AI which fell well within government restrictions on thinking machines, had tailed John and a cohort as they were returning from an area forbidden to non-citizens.
+Diving through an open chain-link gate that locked behind him, he landed face down in rubble.
+He winced when his knee smacked against a sharp rock jutting from the pile.
+An egg-shaped tracker bot hovered briefly just outside the fence, a whir whispering from the propellers that encircled its lower body.
+It sped off, apparently satisfied the quarry was safely confined.
+The bot, controlled by a minimal AI that fell well within government restrictions on thinking machines, had tailed John and a cohort as they were returning from an area forbidden to non-citizens.
 John had managed to create a diversion that allowed Mark to get away and return to the quarantine area through a separate entrance.

-As he stood up, John brushed bits of gravel from his beard and shoulder length hair.
-Behind him he could hear the squeak of a metal sign hanging over the gate as it flapped in the breeze.
-It read "Neurots Only".
+As he stood, John brushed bits of gravel from his beard and shoulder length hair.
+From overhead came the squeak of a metal sign, swinging loosely over the gate, that read "Neurots Only".

 It was late autumn, but the warm air was thick with humidity.
-John was sweating heavily.
-Limping a little, he pulled a small, soft object from his backpack as he walked towards the shelter.
-He opened the loose hanging door of the ramshackle building, tucking one arm behind his back.
-As he entered, a hot draft blew through gaps in the walls, and the thin metal sheets shuddered each time the wind picked up.
-John could hear dirt and debris pelting the exterior.
+John sweated heavily.
+Limping, he pulled a small, soft object from his backpack, and walked towards a shelter.
+He tucked one arm behind his back.
+As he entered, a hot draft blew through gaps in the walls.
+The thin metal sheets shuddered each time the wind picked up, the exterior pelted with debris.

-John, a man of 30 years or so but with the worn and weathered face of someone much older, grinned broadly as he watched her play with the battered cloth doll.
-It hung limply in the girl's hands as she fussed with its clothing, trying to brush away the stains and hide the holes in the faded fabric.
-Giving his daughter's red hair a tousle, he left her to play and headed towards the commons area.
+John, a man of thirty years or so but with the worn and weathered face of someone much older, grinned broadly as he watched her play with the battered cloth doll.
+It hung limply in her hands.
+She fussed with its clothing, trying to brush away the stains and hide the holes in the faded fabric.
+Giving his daughter's red hair a tousle, he left her to play.
+He headed towards the commons area.

-An argument was taking place as John entered the adjoining room.
-Mark was already there, leaning against a wall.
-John paused to listen, catching Mark's eye at the same time.
-The two exchanged knowing glances.
+An argument was taking place.
+Mark was there, leaning against the wall.
+John paused to listen, catching Mark's eye.

-"We've got to defend ourselves!" shouted one of the group.
+"We've got to defend ourselves!" came a shout.

 Some in the crowd seemed agitated.
 Others shuffled nervously.

 "What's going on?"
 John asked in an even tone.
-He brushed past the outer circle of people gathered together in the small room.
+He brushed past the outer circle gathered together in the cramped room.

 "What's that?"
 Mark asked.

-Mark walked over to get a closer look.
-Slightly shorter than John, he needed to lean in to see the picture clearly.
-On it was what appeared to be the smudged portrait of a young woman.
-She stood outdoors next to a wooden sign, which was carved with the words "Grand Canyon National Park".
+Mark walked over.
+Shorter than John, he needed to lean in to see the picture clearly.
+On it was the smudged portrait of a young woman.
+She stood outdoors next to a wooden sign that was carved with the words "Grand Canyon National Park".
 John turned the photo over.
 Written on the back was a date: "July 14, 1997".

-"We've got rights," said John, calmly addressing the crowd.
+"We've got rights," stated John, calmly addressing the crowd.
 He held up the photo for them to see.
 "I found this, along with historical documents, in a grotto just north of here.
-There are records there, proof that we come from common stock."
+There are records there, proof we come from common stock."

 "This proves nothing!" shouted Gavin, the same man whom John had first heard as he entered the room.
-"No one in their right mind would believe that the damned golems would ever consider giving us equal status!"
+"No one in their right mind would believe the damned golems would ever consider giving us equal status."

 John looked at Gavin disapprovingly.
 "I've asked you not to use that term.
 We don't need name calling to make things worse.
 And the kids can hear you-"

 "Oh, hell," Gavin spat back.
-"Let them listen!
+"Let them listen.
 What difference does it make?
-They're gonna grow up with no chance for a better future as long as you're in charge!"
+They're gonna grow up with no chance for a better future as long as we listen to you!"

 Gavin glared at John, and seemed ready for a fight.
 John stood still.
-He was a well-built man, and had the look of someone who could defend himself.
-Having noticed the red marks around Gavin's wrists, which indicated the use of restraining straps, he suspected that it had been Gavin who had lead a small armed group into the Buffer Zone overnight.
+He was well-built, and had the look of someone who could defend himself.
+He noticed red marks around Gavin's wrists, a sign of restraining straps.
 Ignoring Gavin’s remark, John again spoke to the group.

-"Mark and I have a contact in the city who can get us a talk chit that will give us 5 minutes to speak before the city representatives.
+"Mark and I have a contact in the city who can get us a talk chit that will give us five minutes to speak before city representatives.
 Our contact can also get us visitor passes and transport for the day.
 We plan on putting the request through tonight."

 John paused to let the chatter die down.
 "Let's put it to a vote."
-He requested that hands be raised for those who sided with him, and then for those siding with Gavin.
-A majority were in favor of the attempt to present their case before the city representatives, and the decision was accepted with only minor grumbling.
+He requested hands be raised for those in favor, and those opposed.
+A majority were in favor.

-"It's agreed," John announced.
-"Mark and I will submit our request this evening and with luck we'll stand before the committee tomorrow."
+"Then we're agreed," John announced.
+"Mark and I will submit our request this evening.
+With any luck we'll stand before the committee tomorrow."

 The group dispersed with no further debate.
-Gavin was obviously unhappy with the outcome, and he and several others moved to the edge of the room and began their own discussion.
+Gavin and several men moved to the edge of the room where they began their own discussion.

-Mark and John walked out of the room together, and the two friends hugged each other warmly before John excused himself to put Caroline to bed.
-As he crouched down to meet his daughter at eye level she thrust both arms out to show him her doll, which was now in two pieces.
-Her large brown eyes watered and she began to let out a high pitched moan that continued until John took the torn cloth pieces from her outstretched arms.
+Mark and John left the room together.
+The two friends hugged warmly before John excused himself to put Caroline to bed.
+As he crouched down she thrust both arms out to show him her doll, now in two pieces.
+Her eyes watered, and she let out a high pitched moan that continued until he took the pieces.

 "Sweetheart, what happened?"

-Caroline's look told him that the immediate concern was the repair of the doll.
-Non-citizens, however, were not allowed to possess sharp objects, including needles.
+Caroline's stoic stance made clear the immediate concern was repairing the doll, but non-citizens, John knew, were not allowed to possess sharp objects, including needles.

-"Daddy knows someone that can fix this for us, but first he needs to go into the city.
+"Daddy knows someone that can fix this, but first he needs to go into the city.
 Then he'll bring your baby back.
-Ok?"
+Okay?"

 The little girl's firm nod ended the matter.
-John whisked Caroline up from the floor and carried her to the children's sleeping area.
-He tucked the blankets around her as she lay on the cot, humming her favorite lullaby as she fell asleep.
-Kissing her forehead, he whispered that he would see her the next day.
+John whisked Caroline up from the floor to carry her into the children's sleeping area.
+He tucked her in with blankets, humming her favorite lullaby while she fell asleep.
+Kissing her forehead, he promised he would see her the next day.